 Chemical Engineer | Python Developer | Machine Learning Enthusiast

-I stand at the intersection of scientific rigor and technological innovation.
 As a Chemical Engineer with a Master of Science degree, I possess a strong foundation in the principles of chemical processes and thermodynamics.
-My expertise extends significantly into the domain of software development, particularly with the Python programming language, positioning me as a versatile professional capable of tackling complex challenges through both theoretical understanding and practical application.
+My expertise extends into the domain of software development, particularly with the Python programming language.

-My academic journey and professional endeavors highlight a commitment to leveraging computational tools to advance scientific research and practical solutions.
+My academic journey and professional endeavors highlight a commitment to leveraging computational tools to advance scientific research.
 I focus on bridging the gap between scientific research and practical application, translating theoretical concepts into tangible outcomes.

 "The most exciting phrase to hear in science, the one that heralds new discoveries, is not 'Eureka!' but 'That's funny...'"